 1. Mitre ATT&CK: Mitre ATT&CK is a framework that describes the tactics, techniques, and procedures (TTPs) used by threat actors.
 The framework provides a comprehensive list of TTPs that can be used to assess an organization’s security posture.
 The Mitre ATT&CK framework is widely used in the cybersecurity industry and is a valuable resource for Red Teams.

 3. Open Source Security Testing Methodology Manual (OSSTMM): OSSTMM is a framework that provides a structured approach to security testing.
 The framework includes guidelines for planning and executing security tests, including Red Team assessments.
-The OSSTMM framework emphasizes the importance of maintaining a professional relationship with the organization being tested and ensuring that the results are communicated in a clear and concise manner to the stakeholders.
+The OSSTMM framework emphasizes the importance of maintaining a professional relationship with the organization being tested and ensuring that the results are communicated clearly and concisely to the stakeholders.

 Difference Between Red Teaming and Penetration Testing